leesongithub/SWT-PPA1/README.md

 NOTE

 So I wrote the app (as in, the BMI / Tip / Distance / Retirement age calculator) in C++.
 However, I was having problems with writing unit tests for C++ (in Boost.Test).
+Boost would not run correctly, and I did not know how to write unit tests that navigated the multiple inputs for our command line app (e.g. selecting the menu item, then entering four numbers).
+This is mainly because the demo only demonstrated single-input unit tests for Javascript.

 Because the in-class demo only showed us how to write unit tests for Javascript / Jest with single inputs and outputs, I decided to write unit tests in Jest since that was